rexxars/sse-broadcast-benchmark/README.md

     data: 1418071333619\n\n
     ```

+## Additional rules

+* Have the implementation listen on port 1942 by default.
+Allowing a different port to be specified is a bonus feature, but not required.
+* Unless there is a really good reason to manually fork processes, let that task be handled outside the application
+* Feel free to print a status to stdout when the server starts
+* Don't print anything when clients connect/disconnect or similar

 ## Testing

 I've written a simple test to ensure the four basic rules above work as expected.
 It's written in node.js.
-Run it by doing `npm test`, or if the server is not listening on port `1942`, run `node test.js <portNumber>`.
+Run it by installing it's dependencies (`npm install`), then doing `npm test`.
+If the server is not listening on port `1942`, run `node test.js <portNumber>`.

 ## Contributing